-- Collaborate with Dr. George Georgiou, an expert in educational literacy, to implement reading screens and PD on the five pillars of reading for grades 1-9. - Implement training from Dr. Rauno Parrila and Dr. Saskia Kohnen to enhance reading instruction and support for students with dyslexia. - Organize divisional PD days focused on promoting literacy and numeracy. - Support schools with their PD days and provide 40 hours of PD in literacy and numeracy. - Improve staff literacy and numeracy pages on the division's staff website. - Plan CRM Meetings focused on reading screens and developing plans to improve Tier 1 & 2 supports. - Continue to develop Tier 3 reading strategies. - Continuing enhancement of division Literacy Committees. - Ensure Westwind Numeracy Screens are administered to all students. - Support the division Numeracy committee in developing Tier 1 & 2 teacher supports. - Ensure teachers use enrichment, flex and tutorial time to work with struggling students to help them attain gradelevel literacy and numeracy. - Ensure effective use of Learning Disruption Funding to support our most vulnerable students.
-Provided necessary training to the teachers providing the support so they can better support students - Allocate funds for a learning coach to support students. - Allocate funds for teacher education and master's work in reading. - Continue to enhance the Division website with additional resources to support literacy and numeracy. - Collaborate with Dr. LeBlanc and Stirling School to explore narratological structures in fictional texts. - Will be starting our "Raise a Reader" programs to support literacy in the home
+- Have hired our first full-time learning coach to support teachers and students - Allocated funds to support a refresh of classroom libraries - Collaborate with Dr. George Georgiou, an expert in educational literacy, to implement reading screens and PD on the five pillars of reading for grades 1-9. - Implement training from Dr. Rauno Parrila and Dr. Saskia Kohnen to enhance reading instruction and support for students with dyslexia. - Continue supporting secondary teachers in implementation of learning from professional development with Kelly Gallagher - Organize divisional PD days focused on promoting literacy and numeracy. - Support schools with their PD days and provide 40 hours of PD in literacy and numeracy. - Improve staff literacy and numeracy pages on the division's staff website. - Plan CRM Meetings focused on reading screens and developing plans to improve Tier 1 & 2 supports. - Continue to develop Tier 3 reading strategies. - Continuing enhancement of division Literacy Committees. - Ensure Westwind Numeracy Screens are administered to all students. - Support the division Numeracy committee in developing Tier 1 & 2 teacher supports. - Ensure teachers use enrichment, flex and tutorial time to work with struggling students to help them attain gradelevel literacy and numeracy. - Ensure effective use of Learning Disruption Funding to support our most vulnerable students.
+Provided necessary training to the teachers providing the support so they can better support students - Allocate funds for teacher education and master's work in reading.
+Teacher is then required to provide PD based on that work - Continue to enhance the Division website with additional resources to support literacy and numeracy. - Collaborate with Dr. LeBlanc and Stirling School to explore narratological structures in fictional texts. - Will be starting our "Raise a Reader" programs to support literacy in the home